Coptic Orthodox Diocese of Beheira

 The Coptic Orthodox Diocese of Beheira is a diocese of the Coptic Church in the northwest of Egypt.
-It is headquartered in the metropolis of Damanhur, and is currently headed by Metropolitan Pachomius.
+It is headquartered in the metropolis of Damanhur, and was headed by Metropolitan Pachomius before his death in 2025.

 Jurisdiction

 The modern diocese comprises the governorates of Beheira, and Matrouh.
 These governorates encompass the ancient suffragan dioceses of: Buto, Naucratis, Mareotis, Paraetonium, and Apis.

 History

 The history of the diocese is obscure before the 20th century, however, it is clear that during the medieval period the numerous episcopal sees that populated the North Coast of Egypt were consolidated into this single diocese, due to rampant depopulation and conversion.
 The first recorded mention of the Diocese of Beheira is a reference to its bishop Marcos I, who consecrated the Myron with Pope Benjamin II.

 During the early 20th century, the diocese underwent two mergers with neighboring dioceses.